daskol/typst-templates/neurips/checklist.typ

 learning research, addressing issues of reproducibility, transparency, research ethics, and societal impact.
-Do not remove the checklist: *The papers not including the checklist will be desk rejected.* The checklist should follow the references and precede the (optional) supplemental material.
+Do not remove the checklist: *The papers not including the checklist will be desk rejected.* The checklist should follow the references and follow the (optional) supplemental material.
 The checklist does NOT count towards the page limit.

 Please read the checklist guidelines carefully for information on how to answer these questions.
 For each question in the checklist: